google/ml-compiler-opt/docs/regalloc-demo/demo.md

 This will make a `clang_embed_bitcode` flag and a `lld_emit_index` flag available in the gn configuration.

+**Note:** These patches may or may not work depending on code churn within the Chromium code base.
+They were generated with Chromium at commit `ee3114540941f915c673c85d1f21b9c16a42a287`.
+Doing a full fetch (i.e., omitting the `--no-history` flag) and then checking out that commit will give the best chance of success.

 Now that this is all in place, you need to run the Chromium hooks in order to get the development environment ready for a full compilation: